All posts

 Burstiness measures variation in sentence length and structure.
 Humans write in bursts: short fragments, then a long compound sentence, then a question.
 AI text tends toward uniform rhythm.

-According to research from the University of Maryland's CLIP lab, these two signals remain the most reliable indicators for classification even as language models improve (Gehrmann et al., GLTR project).
+According to University of Maryland CLIP lab research published in the GLTR (Giant Language model Test Room) project led by Dr. Sebastian Gehrmann, these two signals remain the most reliable indicators for classification even as language models improve.
 No tool hits 100% accuracy, but the best ones land between 85% and 99% on clearly human or clearly AI text.
 Mixed content (AI-drafted, human-edited) is where every detector struggles.

 The 7 Best AI Content Checkers, Ranked